fanf2/hg64/README.md

 To find a bucket in its sparse array, `hg64` uses the CLZ (count leading zeroes) compiler builtin.

+C11 atomics are used to support multithreaded updates.
+Atomic compare-and-swap is used when extending the histogram with a newly allocated bin of counters.
+Counters are incremented atomically with relaxed memory ordering to avoid unnecessary synchronization.

 Floating point is not used when ingesting data.
 It is used when querying summary statistics about the data: